xinz/jsonschex/guide/dialect_and_vocabulary.md

 ## Practical guidance

+- Use the canonical Draft 2020-12 `$schema` URI when you want standard behavior without requiring a remote meta-schema fetch.
 - If you rely on a custom meta-schema or vocabulary, provide an `external_loader`.
 - Use `$schema` to make the dialect explicit and predictable.
+- Use an explicit root `$vocabulary` only when you need to override the built-in active vocabulary set for the selected dialect.
 - Avoid mixing keywords from unsupported vocabularies unless you also ship a loader that resolves the meta-schema.